Our platform offers two levels of A/B testing:

 Step 1: Clone Reactions

 Whenever you are ready to setup your A/B test, simply identify the first (or A) variant of your test.
 Then, simply clone your reactions to easily create a different variant.
-To clone, got the 'Reactions' tab in the Studio and click 'clone'.
+To clone, go to the 'Reactions' tab in the Studio and click 'clone'.

 Cloning allows you to quickly make changes to the criteria you want to test.
 For example, make a clone and change the copy, image, reaction type or trigger to create a second variant.
 To test multiple variants, simply create more clones!
 There’s no limit to what you can test.